scivision/fortran-filesystem/README.md

 filesystem currently uses the default Fortran `character` kind, which is ASCII.
 This means that UTF-8 / UTF-16 / UTF-32 strings are not supported.
 You may find a particular compiler and computer passes some non-ASCII strings, but this is not supported.

-### Unsupported compilers

-At this time, these compilers aren't supported for reasons including:

-#### Nvidia HPC-SDK

-nvfortran 22.1 does not support `character(:), allocatable` from Fortran 2003, which is used everywhere in filesystem. nvc++ 22.1 does not support C++ filesystem, which is essential for filesystem.
-New Fortran language standard features aren't being added to nvfortran until the Flang f18 LLVM project is ready to use.
-I would estimate this as being in a couple years from now.